iamsainikhil/gatsby-prismic-blog-starter/README.md

 Multiple features of Prismic are used in this starter:

 - **Slices**: Enrich your blogposts with custom quotes, images or codeblocks.
 You can order them how you like.
-When you used the *Image-Slice* the image will get inserted and optimized by **gatsby-image**
+When you used the *Image-Slice* the image will get inserted and optimized by **gatsby-plugin-image**
 - **Relationship fields**: Categorize your blog articles in Categories via a relationship field.
 You can change categories on the fly
 - **Both custom types (Single / Repeatable)**: Articles, Tags, Categories, Author sections of the website are managed with Prismic.
 The social media links or the header & footer sections are hardcoded content which can be customized easily!